facebookarchive/fbmentorship/CONTRIBUTING.md

 ```

-Go to the top-level folder for this repository on your machine and run the following command:
+Go to the training folder in this repository on your machine and run the following command:

 ```sh
 yarn install